fur-q/lua-ircclient/doc/ircclient.md

 ##### session:names(chan)

-Request a list of nicknames on the channel *chan*.
+Requests a list of nicknames on the channel *chan*.

 ##### session:list(chan)

-Request a list of channels. *chan* may contain a comma-separated list of channel names to search for.
+Requests a list of channels. *chan* may contain a comma-separated list of channel names to search for.

 ##### session:topic(chan, topic)

-If *topic* is set, set the topic on *chan*; otherwise, request the topic on *chan*.
+If *topic* is set, sets the topic on *chan*; otherwise, requests the topic on *chan*.

 ##### session:channel_mode(chan, mode)

-If *mode* is set, set the modes on *chan*; otherwise, request the current channel modes on *chan*.
+If *mode* is set, sets the modes on *chan*; otherwise, requests the current channel modes on *chan*.

 ##### session:user_mode(mode)

-If *mode* is set, set the modes on yourself; otherwise, request your current user modes.
+If *mode* is set, sets the modes on yourself; otherwise, requests your current user modes.

 ##### session:kick(nick, chan, reason)